jsmolka/blog/content/posts/the-bottle/index.md

 ![](img/ratio.png "Integrated model for the mean oxidation rate and the mean efficiency of the oxidation of  fructose, exogenous glucose, and the composite (combined) total exogenous CHO ingested in the three experimental ratio drinks during endurance exercise")

-This led me and many others like [Jesse Coyle](https://www.youtube.com/watch?v=vT-PBsSLX3U) and [Dr. Alex Harrison](https://forum.slowtwitch.com/t/help-me-calculate-an-at-home-maurten-drink-im-bad-at-math/801656/10) [^threads] to believe, that sucrose, also known as table sugar, might be the best option in teams of scientific literature and cost.
+This led me and many others like [Jesse Coyle](https://www.youtube.com/watch?v=vT-PBsSLX3U) and [Dr. Alex Harrison](https://forum.slowtwitch.com/t/help-me-calculate-an-at-home-maurten-drink-im-bad-at-math/801656/10) [^threads] to the conclusion that sucrose, also known as sugar, might be the best option in teams of scientific literature and cost.
 With an even ratio of glucose to fructose it is on the other end of the recommended spectrum, but it appears to be closer to the maximum of 0.95.

 [^threads]: Other good forum threads with him include:
     - [At-Home Hydration/Nutrition for an idiot](https://forum.slowtwitch.com/t/at-home-hydration-nutrition-for-an-idiot/803231)